Netaji Subhas Chandra Bose International Airport: Post-independence (1947–2007)

 Passenger services grew after the Second World War.
 Calcutta became a destination for the world's first jet-powered passenger aircraft, the de Havilland Comet, on a British Overseas Airways Corporation (BOAC) route to London.
 Furthermore, in 1964 Indian Airlines introduced the first Indian domestic jet service, using Caravelle jets on the Calcutta–Delhi route.
 Between the 1940s and 1960s, the airport was served by several major airlines including Aeroflot, Air France, Alitalia, Cathay Pacific, Japan Airlines, Philippine Airlines, KLM, Lufthansa, Pan Am, Qantas, Swissair, and SAS.

 Due to the introduction of longer-haul aircraft and the poor political climate of Calcutta during the 1960s and also during the year 1971, several airlines discontinued their service to the airport.
 The 1971 Bangladesh Liberation War saw a large increase of both refugees and disease in Calcutta, causing more airlines to cease services to the city.
 In 1975, the airport opened the first dedicated cargo terminal in India.

 The 1990s saw new growth for Calcutta Airport, as the Indian aviation industry saw the arrival of new airlines such as Jet Airways and Air Sahara.
 A new domestic terminal named Terminal 2 was opened in 1995 making the international one Terminal 1, and the airport was renamed in honour of Netaji Subhas Chandra Bose.
 In 2000, a new international arrival hall was opened.

-Modernisation

 The year 2005 saw the growth of low-cost carriers in the Indian aviation sector, with new airlines including SpiceJet, IndiGo, and Kingfisher Airlines.
 This led to a dramatic rise in passenger numbers at the airport.
 Overcrowding in both terminals led to the implementation of a comprehensive modernisation plan for the airport.

-Work included an expansion of runway 01L/19R, rapid-exit taxiways and parking bays.
-The runway was extended by 400 m (2790 metres to 3190 metres) on the northern side and 1000 ft on the southern side and was fitted with CAT-I facilities for night use.
-A 119-year-old mosque that lies 30 metres from the runway' northern end prohibits further expansion in this direction.
-The longer runway, 01R/19L, was upgraded from CAT-I to CAT-II ILS status to allow landings in poor visibility.
-In August 2014, it was announced that the instrument landing system of the primary runway would be upgraded to CAT-IIIb.
-This allows flights to operate till visibility drops below 50 metres.
-The secondary runway would be upgraded to CAT-II.
-The ₹120 crore upgrading work started in February 2015 and was completed in January 2018.